 The prognosis of a genetic condition includes its likely course, duration, and outcome.
 When health professionals refer to the prognosis of a disease, they may also mean the chance of recovery; however, most genetic conditions are life-long and are managed rather than cured.

 Disease prognosis has multiple aspects, including:

 How long a person with the disorder is likely to live (life expectancy)

-Whether the signs and symptoms worsen (and how quickly) or are stable over time
+When signs and symptoms develop and whether they worsen (and how quickly) or are stable over time

 Quality of life, such as independence in daily activities

 The prognosis of a genetic condition depends on many factors, including the specific diagnosis and an individual's particular signs and symptoms.
 Sometimes the associated genetic variant, if known, can also give clues to the prognosis.
 Additionally, the course and outcome of a condition depends on the availability and effectiveness of treatment and management approaches.
 The prognosis of very rare diseases can be difficult to predict because so few affected individuals have been identified.
 Prognosis may also be difficult or impossible to establish if a person's diagnosis is unknown.

 The prognoses of genetic disorders vary widely, often even among people with the same condition.
 This variability is likely caused by a combination of genetic, environmental, and lifestyle factors, many of which can be difficult to identify.
 Some genetic disorders cause physical and developmental problems that are so severe they are incompatible with life.
 These conditions may cause a miscarriage of an affected embryo or fetus, or an affected infant may be stillborn or die shortly after birth.
 People with less severe genetic conditions may live into childhood or adulthood but have a shortened lifespan due to health problems related to their disorder.
 Genetic conditions with a milder course may be associated with a normal lifespan and few related health issues.